Dion Henry Alex v. Her Majesty the Queen

 (British Columbia) (Criminal) (By Leave)

-Canadian charter (Criminal) - Search and seizure (s.
-8), Criminal law, Evidence.
+Criminal law - Search and seizure (s.
+8), Evidence.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.